bcj/AttrDict/README.rst

 Merging
 -------
-AttrDicts can be merged with eachother or other dict objects using the ``+`` operator.
+AttrDicts can be merged with each other or other dict objects using the ``+`` operator.
 For conflicting keys, the right dict's value will be preferred, but in the case of two dictionary values, they will be recursively merged::